About Whole Exome Sequencing

 The MNG Exome™ is a comprehensive exome sequencing test that searches through the protein coding region of all currently identified genes for disease-causing single nucleotide variants (SNVs), indels, and copy number changes.
 This test is used in situations where a patient’s symptoms are hard to classify in a single disease category.

-In addition to sequencing the nuclear exome of the proband and additional family members, we also include analysis of mtDNA using long-range PCR amplification and next-generation sequencing of the mitochondrial genome for the proband as well as the mother.
-If the mother of the proband is not available for testing, the proband mtDNA will still be analyzed.
+In addition to sequencing the nuclear exome of the proband and additional family members, we also offer the option to include analysis of mtDNA using long-range PCR amplification and next-generation sequencing of the mitochondrial genome for the proband.
 Testing for additional family members is also available if it is required for establishing the correct genetic diagnosis.

 MNG Carrier Exome™